Gujarat Rajya Sabha Polls: BJP eager to avenge 2017 humiliation

 He needed 44 votes to win and he got 44 in a win aided by the Election Commission holding the votes of two Congress rebels invalid for showing their ballot papers to the BJP's election agent.

-In the 182-member Assembly, the BJP has 103 MLAs, while the Congress's count now stands at 65.
+In the 182-member Assembly, the BJP has 103 MLAs, while the Congress' count now stands at 65.
 While the Bharatiya Tribal Party has two MLAs, the Nationalist Congress Party has one legislator and there is one Independent legislator, Jignesh Mevani.
-Ten Assembly seats are vacant - two due to court cases and the rest because of resignations.
+10 Assembly seats are vacant - two due to court cases and the rest because of resignations.